 - In a pot, add ghee.
 Heat on medium.

 - Add all vegetables and thyme.
 Cook for 5 mins.
 Add salt, stir.
 Cook another 5 mins till vegetables are soft.
 Add brown rice and cilantro.
 Stir and cook for 2 minutes.
-Turn off stove.
+Turn off the stove.

 - I bake chicken on a vertical grilling rack.
 This allows the heat of the oven to flow inside the bird, which means it cooks from both the inside and outside.
-When baking on rack, stuff chicken after baking.
+When baking on a rack, stuff chicken after baking.
 If baking of a tray, stuff chicken, place breast side up.
 Any excess marinade, rub on chicken.

-- Place on lower rack.
+- Place on the lower rack.
 Bake at 350ºf for 45 minutes.
 After 45 minutes, place oven on broil at 500ºf.
 Continue baking for 7-10 minutes.
 Keep watching after 5 minutes.
 Don't let chicken burn.
 Turn off the oven.